-While we all love Rice Krispie Treats, there’s something fun about shaping them into something festive, like these cute little Christmas tree Rice Krispie Treats.
+While we all love Rice Krispie Treats, there’s something fun about shaping them into something festive, like Santa hats or these cute little Christmas tree Rice Krispie Treats.

 It just takes the treats over the top and makes them even more fun, especially for the children.